kaanatmn/kaan-flix/README.md

 # 🎬 KaanFlix - Movie Database & List Management Platform

 A full-stack movie browsing and list management application built with **Spring Boot**, **React**, and **PostgreSQL**.
 KaanFlix allows users to discover movies, create personalized watchlists, and share their favorite film collections with the community.
-(Implemented different features inspired from Netflix, IMDB, Reddit, Spotify.)
+(Implemented different features inspired by Netflix, IMDB, Reddit, Spotify.)

 ---